thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 ### Setup of the Push Module
 The relevant code for setup the **push module** in the **app.js file** https://github.com/thomassuedbroecker/MobileFirstPushV8OnNodeJS/blob/master/app.js

+In the app file you have to configure the following Variables to your needs.

         //******************************************************************************
         // Variables for the Module Usage - Push with MobileFirstFoundation service